Tonku/SpaceWatch/README.md

 To install SpaceWatch, simply download the project and open it in Xcode.
 You can then build and run the app on your iOS 14 device or simulator.

+## API access

+The server some times put rate limit.
+If experienced that I have hosted the astronaut list json and a single details json on cloudflare, to use that just use the commented out url in Networking files (AstronautListNetwork and AstronautDetailsNetwork)